 - Declaration of conformity submission

 ECAS certification is product-based and focuses on safety and regulatory compliance before market entry.
+It applies to both manufacturers and traders, and both may apply for approval directly.

 Emirates Quality Mark (EQM) Process

 EQM is a more advanced certification route applied to selected products requiring ongoing compliance assurance.
+The EQM process may include:

 - Product compliance testing